SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/mouse_and_keyboard_actions_in_detail.en.md

 // We don't have a C# code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="ruby" >}}
 # We don't have a Ruby code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}
+import org.openqa.selenium.interactions.Actions
+  {{< / code-panel >}}
 {{< / code-tab >}}